tomit4/city_stats/README.md

 reflected from Wikipedia.

 __To Do:__
-- [ ] Refactor nested data to use Sqlite's native json functionality(see test dir)
+- [x] Refactor nested data to use Sqlite's native json functionality(see test dir)
 - [x] Create a basic sample schema for a State
 - [x] Mock Up 3 States and test aggregating into sqlite via csv/bash
-- [ ] Add brief description of States/Cities
 - [x] Create a basic sample schema for a City
 - [x] Fill an Sqlite database with data of both States and Cities
 - [x] Use NodeJs to return sqlite data using basic http request tool, curl
+- [ ] Implement search queries using select statements from both states and cities tables (see below)
 - [ ] Create a sample website which simply queries the database and displays
 - [ ] Add query functionality by the user, utilizing selects/joins for search filtering
 - [ ] Deploy API endpoints via Linode and frontend via netlify